-The University of South Carolina's School of Music has notified Steven Smolley that he has been named to the Dean's List for the Fall 2002 and Spring 2003 semesters.
+The University of South Carolina's School of Music has notified Steven Smolley that he has been named to the Dean's List for the fall 2002 and spring 2003 semesters.
 Steven is a former home-school student and will be a sophomore at USC, Columbia, this fall.
-His major is Organ Performance.
+His major is organ performance.
 He is the son of Andrew & Patricia Smolley of Harlem.

 Jana Caroline Brooks, daughter of Nan and Carl Brooks, graduated magna cum laude from the Medical College of Georgia with a Bachelor of Science degree in radiological sciences.
 She will begin working with Byars, Goldsmith, Waxman and Bridges in Augusta.

-County has three Berry grads
+Three Berry grads

-Three Columbia County natives graduated from berry College, Mount Berry, Ga., during spring commencement ceremonies May 3.
+Three Columbia County natives graduated from Berry College, Mount Berry, Ga., during spring commencement ceremonies May 3.